HeapsIO/heaps-doc/H2D-Events-and-Interactivity.md

 ## Global events

-You can listen to global events (keyboard, touch, mouse, window) by adding event listener to the [`hxd.Window`](api/hxd/Window.html) instance.
+You can listen to global events (keyboard, touch, mouse, window) by adding an event listener to the [`hxd.Window`](https://heaps.io/api/hxd/Window.html) instance.

 ```haxe
 function onEvent(event : hxd.Event) {